JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 # Acknowledgements

-Mohamed Laghdaf Habiboullah is supported by an excellence FRQNT grant, and Youssef Diouane and Dominique Orban are partially supported by an NSERC Discovery Grant.
+Mohamed Laghdaf Habiboullah is supported by an excellence FRQNT grant.
+Youssef Diouane and Dominique Orban are partially supported by an NSERC Discovery Grant.

 # References